kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 with the same context.
 And it's much easier to replace the context if needed.

-Let's now explicitly return to the question at the end of the previous section: how exactly works "using the dispatcher from the outer scope" (or, more correct, "using the dispatcher from the outer scope's context")?
+Let's now return to the question at the end of the previous section: how exactly works "using the dispatcher from the outer scope" (or, more correct, "using the dispatcher from the outer scope's context")?